Maritime (band): Career

 On February 6, 2006, Axelson announced that he would leave the band.
 He was replaced on bass guitar by Justin Klug.
 Their second album, We, the Vehicles, was released on April 18, 2006, on Flameshovel Records to wide critical acclaim.

 Their third album, Heresy and the Hotel Choir, was released on October 16, 2007, also on Flameshovel Records in the US and was released on Grand Hotel van Cleef in Germany on October 12, 2007, who also released Maritime's other two albums in Europe.
 "Guns of Navarone" was the first single from the new album.

 In late April, 2010, the band announced that they were leaving Flameshovel Records and had signed with Dangerbird Records.
 Their fourth album Human Hearts was released on April 5, 2011.

 On July 16, 2015, the band announced the release of Magnetic Bodies/Maps of Bones coming on October 16, 2015, on Dangerbird Records.
 They also launched a new song "Satellite Love" with a music video compiled of live recording footage.

 In an August 2022 episode of the Talkhouse podcast, von Bohlen spoke with Jimmy Eat World vocalist Jim Adkins about their dueling careers and legacies.
 When the discussion turned to Maritime and von Bohlen referred to the group in the past tense, he quickly corrected himself and clarified that the band was "technically still together" and that there was "another album in them".
-No new material has been released in the year since the podcast aired, but fans around the world are eagerly awaiting their return.
+No new material has been released since the podcast aired, but fans around the world are eagerly awaiting their possible return.